Key Points About Filing Taxes for Amazon Sellers

 If you are conducting business in your state, you will be expected to file Schedule C, or Form 1040.

-Most probably the most stressful part of filing taxes as an Amazon seller (especially if you are an FBA seller who uses Amazon’s fulfillment centers in various states).
+Probably the most stressful part of filing taxes as an Amazon seller (especially if you are an FBA seller who uses Amazon’s fulfillment centers in various states) is sales tax.

 What is the Sales Tax?